Nursing 406 - Adult Health Care » Spring 2020 » Chapter 12 Quiz

 A client is being taught to self-administer a narcotic analgesic by means of an intravenous PCA pump system.
 Which of the following would help prevent accidental overdosage?

-A. Reducing the frequency of administration of the narcotic analgesic
+A. Reducing the dosage of the narcotic analgesic

 B. Reducing the dosage of the narcotic analgesic